 Water Bills - HB 7003 by Rep. Caldwell (R), SBs 584/586 and 918 by Sen. Dean (R), HB 1291 by Rep. Boyd (R), SB 714 by Sen. Grimsley (R) and HB 653 by Rep. Pigman (R) are bills that would increase springs protection, and would implement the recently passed constitutional amendment relating to water and land conservation and surface water classifications.
 SB 586 passed out of its last committee and is headed to the floor.
-SB 584 is ready for final passage in the Senate.
+SB 584 will go to conference to address policy differences between the Chambers.
 SB 918 passed out of its first committee.
 HB 7003 passed out of the House and is in the Senate.
-HB 653 passed out of its first committee and 1291 passed out of it last committee and is headed to the floor.
+HB 653 passed out of its first committee and 1291 is ready for final passage in the House.

 PSC Ethics Reform and IOU Billing Cycles/Deposits - SB 288 by Sen. Latvala (R), SB 230 by Sen. Dean (R), HB 7109 (formerly PCB EUS 15-01) by Rep. La Rosa (R), HB 219 by Rep. Peters (R), and HB 81 by Rep. Dudley (D) all broadly pertain to the PSC.
 SB 288 and HB 219 would subject more PSC proceedings to the prohibition against ex parte communications.
 If the Office of Public Council participates in a proceeding, a settlement agreement may not be submitted unless the Office of Public Council is a party to the agreement, giving them much greater leverage in settlement negotiations.
 SB 288 and HB 219 also would impose other PSC reforms such as requiring PSC Commissioners to undergo ethics training and requiring anyone who lobbies a member of the PSC nominating Council to register as a lobbyist.
 SB 288 and HB 219 also would require IOUs to notify their customers if more than one rate is available within their customer class and would prohibit deposits that exceed the average of the total charges for two months of usage.
 All the bills would prohibit IOUs from extending billing cycles on accounts that are served on tiered rates.
 HB 7109 is the House's version of a PSC reform bill.
 It incorporates most of the provisions in bills that have passed out of the Senate utility committee, but it does not include the provision that would require all settlements to be approved by the Office of Public Counsel or the provision that would require a rate hearing in the district.
-SB 288 and HB 7109 passed out of their first committee and SB 230 passed out of its second committee.
+SB 288 passed out of its first committee.
+HB 7109 and SB 230 passed out of their second committee.